zeh-almeida/mublog/src/pages/en-us/posts/curriculum.md

             - Braspag - JSON API
             - PagarMe - JSON API

-- Maintenance if the Trackmob Management System.
+- Maintenance for the Trackmob Management System.
     - Existing system used by technicians to schedule appointments and coordinate their teams in their services;
     - Performance improvements to the loading times as well as queries and navigation;
     - Adding information to the service data such as parts used and requested, their price, equipment information, pictures, etc.